lab210-dev/service/README.md

 - Services must be registered using interfaces, not concrete types.
 - If you try to retrieve a service that has not been registered, an error will panic.
 Make sure to check if the service has been registered using GetServiceByIdentifier before using it.

-I hope this package is helpful to you!
+## 🤝 Contributions
+Contributors to the package are encouraged to help improve the code.

 If you have any questions or comments, don't hesitate to contact me.

+I hope this package is helpful to you !